Youth Development & Safeguarding

 Our Junior Development Squad supports 14-18 years old by giving them opportunities to referee in a safe environment and provides the training and support they need to grow in confidence and experience.
 Each Junior Development Squad member is given a dedicated Coach and Mentor and will receive support from the Society’s group of advisors and assessors if they would like it.

-After you have a few games under your belt within the Society and want to go further, you will get a new squad kit! (modelled below by Steve Randall and Billy Huntley – two former Junior Squad members who are now refereeing for the South East Federation).
+After you have six games under your belt within the Society and want to go further, you will get a starter kit worth £80!

 Any young match official under the age of 18 is classed as a child and must be cared for in the correct manner.